Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 You'll find the instruments files (.siff) in INSTRUMENTS folder and subfolders.

-Most instruments work as is directly from Air Manager.
+Most instruments work as is directly from Air Manager, others don't (please see EXTERNAL SOFTWARE AND CONFIG NEEDED chapter below)

 ### ORIGIN AND CREDITS